NoRedInk/live_fixtures/README.md

 2. Then call #export_fixtures for each db table, which will produce one yml file for each db table.
 Do *not* call export_fixtures multiple times for the same db table - that will overwrite the file each time!

+3. For advanced usage, read the sections about Additional Attributes, References, and Templates.

 ## Motivation